manuelbieh/react-book/ecosystem/routing.md

 This example would render the `Example` component twice once the `/example` route is hit, as the Route component merely checks whether the path of the current URL is the same as the one provided in the `path` prop.
 This might sound a little odd at first, but there's a logical explanation.

-As mentioned previously, React Router works declaratively which means that if we ask for two different routes that we will also receive two components if the URL matches.
+As mentioned previously, React Router works declaratively which means that if we ask for two different routes we will also receive two components if the URL matches.
 This can be useful if we want to render different parts of the page independently, based on a URL.
 Assume that we define an App with a sidebar and a content area.
 Both of these should react to a URL:

 ```jsx
 import React from "react";